omeka/omeka-s-developer/docs/api/rest_api.md

 #### Upload files

-For create operations that invlove uploading files, multipart requests (Content-Type `multipart/form-data`) are supported.
+For create operations that involve uploading files, multipart requests (Content-Type `multipart/form-data`) are supported.
 In a multipart request, the normal JSON request body should be specified as a "field" with the name `data`.
 The `asset` API resource expects the associated file to be named `file`.
 To upload media (as part of a `media`